FAQ about the Security Audit Log

 Answer: Static configuration is used for the ongoing storage of a Security Audit log configuration in the database and every time the system is restarted, it is transferred as the current configuration.
 If you want to operate the Security Audit log on an ongoing basis, for example, if requested to do so by a tax inspector, then you must create a static configuration and determine it as the active configuration!

 Dynamic configuration is used to change the current configuration while the operation is running or to activate the Security Audit Log.
-For example: You want to monitor an SAP support employee whose login name was not contained up to now in the static configuration.
-Without dynamic configuration, you would have to restart the system for this type of temporary filter change!
+For example: You want to monitor a SAP support employee whose login name was not contained up to now in the static configuration.
+Without dynamic configuration, you would have to restart the system for this type of temporary filter change.

 With dynamic configuration, you call change all filter settings except the number of filters.
 A Security Audit log set by dynamic configuration only lasts until the system is restarted.